yoronneko/qzsl6tool/readme-en.md

 ``alst2qzsl6.py`` is a program that reads the sample data collected by the Allystar receiver.
 If you give it the ``-l`` option, it will output L6 raw data to standard output.

+The first number in each line is the PRN (pseudo random noise) number, the next column is the control station (Hitachi-Ota or Kobe), the next number (0 or 1) is the transmitting system number, and the next column indicates the CLAS message. increase. ``SF`` is the subframe number, and ``DP`` is the data part number.

-Upon receiving a Subtype 1 message, this program will start decoding the CLAS message. ``...`` indicates the message continues to the next data part.
+Upon receiving a Subtype 1 message, this program will start decoding the CLAS message.

+``...`` indicates that the message continues to the next data part.
+In the example above, ``ST1 ST3 ST2 ST4...`` is shown in DP1 row, and ``ST4 ST7 ST11 ST6 ST12...`` is shown in DP2 row.
+This indicates that DP1 has ST1, ST3, ST2, ST4, and another message following the next data part.
+There is ``ST4`` at the beginning of DP2, which is a ST4 message continued from DP1 (this ``ST4`` is different from the last ``ST4`` of DP1).

 On the other hand, ``(null)`` indicates the entire data part is null.
-The first number in each line is the PRN (pseudo random noise) number, the next column is the control station (Hitachi-Ota or Kobe), the next number (0 or 1) is the transmitting system number, and the next column indicates the CLAS message. increase. ``SF`` is the subframe number, and ``DP`` is the data part number.

 Reference: [Compact SSR display capability on QZS L6 Tool](https://s-taka.org/en/qzsl6tool-20220329upd/)

 By using RTKLIB's command line application ``str2str``, we can use real-time stream data provided on the Internet.